gramaziokohler/aixd_ara/docs/documentation.rst

 	:height: 24
 	:width: 24

 Plots the predicted values of the requested designs against the distribution contours for each pair of the corresponding variables.
+Launches an interactive plot in a browser.
+Requires that a request has been made and designs have been generated.

 **Inputs**